cbh4ou/BeginnerWebDev/README.md

 # BeginnerWebDev

-Welcome, this is a repository of all my small projects that I followed in my online front-end bootcamp.
+Welcome, this is a repository of all my small projects that I created in my online front-end bootcamp.

 I'll be filling out these tables as I go with the names, Languages, and source link.